RestorationsSOS.com - Fire and Water Damage Restoration

 Smoke contains carbon particles, and the smell of smoke will persist as long as these particles remain.
 If

 Using fans will allow faster ventilation, helping to remove the smoke smell.
-To prevent further damage, don't aim the fans directly at burnt areas to prevent soot and dust from flying in the room.
+To prevent further damage, don't aim the fans directly at burnt areas to prevent soot and dust from flying around the room.

 HEPA vacuums